marv1nnnnn/llm-min.txt/README.md

 ## Overview

-LLM Minimal Documentation Generator is a command-line tool designed to automatically scrape and process technical documentation for Python libraries.
+LLM Minimal Documentation Generator is a tool designed to automatically scrape and process technical documentation for Python libraries.
 It generates two key outputs for each library:

 1.  `llm-full.txt`: The complete, raw text content crawled from the documentation website.
-2.  `llm-min.txt`: A compact, structured summary of the documentation, optimized for consumption by Large Language Models (LLMs), generated using Google Gemini.
+2.  `llm-min.txt`: A compact, structured summary of the documentation, optimized for consumption by Large Language Models (LLMs), generated using Google Gemini according to the PCS (Progressive Compaction Strategy) guide.

 This tool facilitates the creation of focused context files, enabling LLMs to provide more accurate and relevant information about specific libraries.